Why Did Women’s Hats Have Netting?

 Why did women’s hats have veils?

-Typically, a veil is a clothing piece that is intended to cover the few parts of your face or head.
+Typically, a veil is a clothing piece that is intended to cover a few parts of your face or head.
 Mostly, the veil is exclusively worn by women in different events.
 However, there are some instances where men also wear a veil.
 Interestingly, the first instance of wearing a veil by a woman was recorded by Assyrian legal text in 13th Century BC.

-What is the purpose of wearing a veil
+What is the purpose of wearing a veil?

-While searching the history books, you might observe that veil has been used for different purposes.
+While searching history books, you might observe that the veil has been used for different purposes.
 These are the few circumstances where women preferred to veil.

 - Women wore veils to cover the hairs entirely, often necks till the chins.

-- More functional, the veil is also worn to keep the skin and complexion protected from the sun or wind damage.
+- More functional, the veil is also worn to keep the skin and complexion protected from sun or wind damage.
 Mostly this method was popular when being un-tanned was considered fashionable.